MaximeCordeil/IATK/README.md

 Our repository contains sample datasets.
 Come with your CSV data to the tutorial if you want to give it a go!

+A written tutorial explaining how to setup Unity and get an example scene working with a VR interactable visualisaiton can be found here: [VR_TUTORIAL.md](https://github.com/MaximeCordeil/IATK/blob/master/Documentation/VR_TUTORIAL.md)

 # IATK editor components
 ## Data Source: import data into the scene